msupply-foundation/conforma-web-app/docs/internal/Assignment-Process.md

 ### Assignment rules

 - One `review_assignment` should exist per reviewer/application/stage/level
-- Review assignment should only be editable by a reviewer if it's `Available for self-assignment`, otherwise by linked `Assigner`.
-Review assignment should not be editable once stage of review assignment is different to the current application stage.
+- Review assignment should only be assignable by a reviewer if has `is_self_assignable` = **True**, otherwise by linked `Assigner`.
+- Review assignment should not be editable once stage of review assignment is different to the current application stage.
 - `is_last_level` field is a helper field for front end (to avoid front ending needing to figure if if review is last level for given stage)

 ### Assignment status